Health Savings Accounts

 WHO IS ELIGIBLE FOR THE HSA SEED

-• You must be employed (Jan 1st for the January seed and July 1st for the July seed), Full-Time status, and elect the CDHP plan to be eligible to receive the seed
+- You must be employed (Jan 1st for the January seed and July 1st for the July seed), Full-Time status, and enrolled in the Choice CDHP to be eligible to receive the seed.

 Contents: